What Is Social Anxiety?

 Even though there are many people who suffer solely from social anxiety, it has been pointed out that SAD often comes along with other mental health problems, such as substance use or depression (Schneier, Johnson, Hornig, Liebowitz, & Weissman, 1992).

-Many people consume alcohol or marijuana to decrease their social anxiety, for instance.
-This can result in adding another layer to the problem and making it even harder to address the problem at its core.
+Some people may consume alcohol or marijuana to decrease their social anxiety symptoms.
+This can result in adding another layer to the problem and making it even harder to address the primary problem: social anxiety disorder.